MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab09_Ingest_to_FHIR.md

 Refer to the **Troubleshooting** section below or the FHIR Loader [testing](https://github.com/microsoft/fhir-loader/blob/main/docs/testing.md) documentation for information on tracking issues in FHIR data ingestion.

-## Exercise 4 – BONUS: Troubleshooting
+## Exercise 4: BONUS - Troubleshooting

 Here are some points for inspecting FHIR Loader operations: